Training Diffusion Policies via Prior-Mapping Co-Evolution: Proofs of Theoretical Guarantees

 \subsection{Discussion: Stability and Regularization}

-Lemma~\ref{lem:improvement} guarantees that as long as successive encoder policies remain close in latent space, \textbf{any performance degradation of the induced policy is bounded by $O(\delta)$}.
+Lemma~\ref{lemma:performance_bound} guarantees that as long as successive encoder policies remain close in latent space, \textbf{any performance degradation of the induced policy is bounded by $O(\delta)$}.
 In particular, when the expected advantage term is positive and sufficiently large, the update yields a strict improvement in return.
 In practice, PPO updates explicitly control the divergence between $\pi_{\theta'}$ and $\pi_\theta$ per update via clipped likelihood ratios.
-Our additional \textbf{KL regularization toward the prior $\mathcal{N}(0,I)$} serves a complementary global purpose: it prevents the latent policy from drifting into regions of the latent space that are \textbf{out-of-distribution (OOD)} for the fixed decoder.
-By anchoring the encoder's output distribution to the decoder's training support, we ensure that the theoretical guarantees of the latent update translate into valid action improvements.
+Furthermore, by \textbf{re-initializing the encoder to the prior at each stage}, we implicitly anchor the latent policy to the decoder's training support ($\mathcal{N}(0,I)$), ensuring that the theoretical guarantees of the latent update translate into valid action improvements.